motivatedsloth/jquery-restful/README.md

 ##Usage

 initialize form
+    var $myform = $("form")
     $myform.restful();

 load data into form, url is required

     $myform.restful("JSON", "/some/uri/")

 save data from form, url is optional.
+    $myform.restful("submit", "/some/uri/")
 The url to POST to is:
  1. the provided url
  2. the url set in the options
  3. the action attribute on the form

-    $myform.restful("submit", "/some/uri/")

-resets the form
+reset the form

     $myform.restful("reset")